-Read More Information on Our Top 5 Best VPN Services for Mac
+Read More Information on the 5 Best VPN Services for Mac

 How to Use a VPN on Mac

-As long as your chosen VPN service has a custom Mac app, it will usually be as simple as running the install file.
+As long as your chosen VPN service has a custom Mac app, it will usually be as simple as:

 You can also choose to install your VPN at router level so that every device on your home network is covered at once – this is a little more technical, but it can be a great workaround for VPNs that aren’t available on Mac.

 Most popular VPN services will provide their own installation guides for various routers, but we’ve also produced our own step-by-step router setup guide to walk you through the process from start to finish.